Tiit Kala

 Tiit Kala (born 19 August 1954 in Tartu) is an Estonian politician.
-He has been member of XIV Riigikogu.
+He has been a member of the XIV Riigikogu.

 In 1974 he graduated from Palamuse State Farm Technical School of Forestry (nowadays Luua Forestry School).

-2005-2009 he was the chairman of Räpina Rural Municipality Council.
+From 2005 to 2009 he was the chairman of Räpina Rural Municipality Council.

-Since 2005 he is a member of Estonian Conservative People's Party.
+Since 2005 he has been a member of Estonian Conservative People's Party.